 Sensitive or sore gums: what do they mean?

 Gum soreness, characterized by minor inflammation and slight gum pain, can often be a symptom of gingivitis, but in other cases it’s not quite so concerning.
 When it is localized and infrequent, one of the more common non-gingivitis causes is improper traumatic brushing and interdental cleaning.

-If you’re brushing too vigorously, flossing with tenacity, or improperly using interdental brushes or picks, you might be overly harsh on your gums.
-If you use a toothbrush with stiff bristles, switching to a soft or even extra-soft bristled toothbrush might be a quick way to address your sensitivity.
+If you’re brushing your teeth too vigorously, flossing with tenacity, or improperly using interdental brushes or picks, you might be overly harsh on your gums.
+If you use a toothbrush with stiff bristles, switching to a soft or even extra-soft bristled toothbrush might be a quick way to address your sensitive teeth and gums.
 Stiff bristles can cause unnecessary irritation to the gums, potentially leading to gum receding over time, and can also damage the teeth and even lead to enamel loss and tooth sensitivity.
 Soft-bristled brushes are equally effective, yet much gentler on gums and teeth.